schollz/seamlessloop/README.md

 ![seamless loop](https://user-images.githubusercontent.com/6550035/177219531-2efca0a8-07c7-4055-8fd0-b9b66060799a.gif)

-in the case that the audio is too short (say 31 beats) then the audio is rounded to 32 beats and just appended with 1 beat of silence.
+in the case that the audio is too short (say 31 beats) then the audio is rounded to 32 beats and just appended with 1 beat of silence and the begining/end are given 5 ms fades to prevent clips.

 ## install